 Obviously, price is a big consideration when looking for the best cheap wireless earbuds.
-Many cheap models have listed prices of less than $100, but with sales and discounts at online retailers, you can find even lower prices.
-You should be able to find a decent pair of wireless earbuds for around $50 to $65, some even as low as $29.
+Many cheap models have listed prices of less than $100, but with sales and discounts at online retailers, you can easily bag a bargain for even less.

 Any money you save on your earbuds purchase won't do you much good if you're constantly needing to recharge your audio gear.
 So pay attention to rated battery life and whether any carrying case comes with the earbuds to provide additional power.
 You'll also want to see what reviews from both professional testers and people who bought the earbuds have to say about sound quality.
 That goes for both listening to music via the earbuds as well as fielding phone calls.

 How well wireless earbuds fit your ears can vary from person to person.
 But some models come with additional tips and fins to offer something approaching a customized fit.